longhorn/website/content/docs/1.0.1/concepts.md

 A Longhorn volume itself cannot shrink in size if you’ve removed content from your volume.
 For example, if you create a volume of 20 GB, used 10 GB, then removed the content of 9 GB, the actual size on the disk would still be 10 GB instead of 1 GB.
 This happens because Longhorn operates on the block level, not the filesystem level, so Longhorn doesn’t know if the content has been removed by a user or not.
 That information is mostly kept at the filesystem level.

+For more introductions about the volume-size related concepts, see this [doc](../volumes-and-nodes/volume-size) for more details.

 ### 2.2.
 Reverting Volumes in Maintenance Mode

 When a volume is attached from the Longhorn UI, there is a checkbox for Maintenance mode.
 It’s mainly used to revert a volume from a snapshot.